visualbis/VV-Docs/docs/user-guide/home-page/advanced-search.md

   </div>

 *Search input for Report Name*
-(_static/avs2.png)

-For our example, the input for the Report Name field has been set as “sales marketing”.
-By clicking Search button, the list of reports having Report Name as “sales marketing” will be displayed as shown in the below Figure.
+For our example, the input for the Report Name field has been set as "sales marketing".
+By clicking Search button, the list of reports having Report Name as "sales marketing" will be displayed as shown in the below Figure.

   <div style={{textAlign: 'center'}}>
     <Zoom>